 Ask for the employee’s signature or follow-up

-It is important that the employee signs the two copies of the employee warning letter to confirm that he/she has received and acknowledged it.
+The employee must sign the two copies of the letter to confirm that he/she has received and acknowledged it.
 If you send the letter via email, request a follow-up proving that the employee has received the message.

 Don’t forget to allow an opportunity to provide a written response

-Employees have the right to appeal to employee warning notices.
+Employees have the right to appeal the notices.
 Therefore, make sure to remind them of this option and provide the necessary contact details.
 If the employee does submit a response, make sure to review it to determine whether a follow-up is needed.
 This helps to promote good employee relationships.

 Frequently Asked Questions